-Managed honey bees have a value of \$15 to \$20 billion in North American agriculture, and demand for pollinator-dependent crops in the U.S is at an all-time high.49 However, losses of honey bee colonies since 2004 has left North America with fewer managed pollinators than at any time in the last 50 years, with commercial beekeepers consistently reporting annual losses of 29-45%, far exceeding the historical rate of 10-15%.50 In crops including watermelon, tomato, cranberry, and blueberry.57 Researchers estimate that the countries most impacted by wild pollinator declines are in the global South, particularly Africa.58
+Managed honey bees have a value of \$15 to \$20 billion in North American agriculture, and demand for pollinator-dependent crops in the U.S is at an all-time high.
+However, losses of honey bee colonies since 2004 has left North America with fewer managed pollinators than at any time in the last 50 years, with commercial beekeepers consistently reporting annual losses of 29-45%, far exceeding the historical rate of 10-15%.
+In 2021, U.S. beekeepers reported 45% losses in the previous year.
+High colony loss rates require beekeepers to rapidly rebuild their colonies at substantial expense, which increases the costs of commercial pollination for farmers.
+For instance, the cost of renting honey bee hives for almond pollination tripled from 2003 to 2009 from approximately \$50 per hive to \$150 - \$175.